Getting Ready to Sell?

-Obviously, the pandemic has changed the real estate landscape as 2020 was a record-breaking year as single family residential unit sales, median price and sales volume hit all-time highs while inventory and supply hit their lowest marks in at least 16 years.
+Obviously, the pandemic has changed the real estate landscape as 2020 was a record-breaking year.
+Single family residential unit sales, median price and sales volume hit all-time highs while inventory and supply hit their lowest marks in at least 16 years.

 But some things HAVEN'T changed and that is the percentage of buyers looking for property with acreage, outbuildings and the like.
 Society is changing as a whole.
 Many younger buyers are looking for new construction, very low maintenance and an easy commute.
 Bigger isn't always better.
 Other buyers are looking for someone else to mow the lawn while they're at the beach.

 It is our buyers who have an affinity for the lovely old capes and colonials, the big barns and charming gravel roads, mud season, and all!

 THIS IS AN EXTRAORDINARY TIME TO SELL YOUR PROPERTY.
 LET US GUIDE YOU THROUGH THE PROCESS SAFELY AND EXPERTLY.